scto/Orbit-VFMS/README.md

 ## Orbit-VFMS
-Orbit: A Virtual File Management System on Android.
+Orbit-VFMS is an open-source 'Virtual File Management System' library for Android.